acamlibe/electric-vehicle-dataset/README.md

 - Analyze gas prices and EV ownership over time.
 View possible correlations between increasing gas prices and increasing EV ownership.
 - Analyze which makes/models are eligible for the **CAFV** eligibility status.

+## Future Work
+- This app can be extended to include additional states that show a similar pattern of EV ownership growth.
+As EVs grow more in popularity, we may see more citizens of different states make the switch from conventional ICE vehicles.

 ## Streamlit App
 https://acamlibe-electric-vehicle-dataset-app-91mkz8.streamlit.app